Skyscanner/full-stack-recruitment-test/README.md

 ## Running the project

-To startup the frontend client and server run the following command to run the solution in the background.
+To startup the frontend client run the following command.

 `npm start`